 Conclusion

-The results from our from-scratch implementation confirm the theoretical predictions: the reparameterization trick enables stable training, the KL term produces smooth latent geometry, and the reconstruction term drives the model to capture meaningful visual features.
+Our from-scratch results match the theory: the reparameterization trick enables stable gradient-based training, the KL term produces smooth latent geometry, and the reconstruction term drives the model to capture meaningful visual structure.